A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 If you don’t have access to an employer-sponsored plan, Medicare, or Medicaid, you’ll be purchasing your coverage in the individual/family market.

-If you’re shopping for health coverage in the marketplace or on an insurer’s website, the HSA-qualified plans will have a label that clearly indicates that they can be paired with an HSA.
+If you’re shopping for health coverage in the marketplace or on an insurer’s website, the HSA-qualified plans will have a label indicating that they can be paired with an HSA.
 In most cases, the name of the plan will have “HSA” in it.
 But exchanges and insurer websites also have filtering tools that will let you narrow down the plans to show only those that are HSA-compatible.

 If your employer offers an HDHP, you can enroll in that option during your employer’s open enrollment period, or during a special enrollment period triggered by a qualifying life event.

 If you’re 55 or older, you can contribute an extra $1,000 a year (this is officially called an “additional contribution” and often referred to as a catch-up contribution).
 This amount isn’t indexed; it stays steady at $1,000 per year.
-And it’s important to understand that if two spouses are each 55+, they each need their own HSA in order to be able to make a catch-up contribution for each spouse.
+And it’s important to understand that if two spouses are each 55+, they each need their own HSA in order to be able to make a catch-up contribution for each spouse.2

 Most states — all but California and New Jersey — also offer tax breaks on funds deposited in these accounts (some states have no income tax, so HSA contributions would only affect federal taxes in those states, and some states do tax HSA earnings, but not contributions).